RowenTey/Stock-Price/README.md

 ## 🧪 Tech

 This website is fully coded with Python.
-We utilised the `Streamlit` as our web app's framework, given the simplicity.
+We utilised the `Streamlit` module as our web app's framework, given its simplicity and effectiveness in visualising data.

 The `Matplotlib` library was also used to visualize our data and construct our charts.

 Our stock price prediction model is LSTM, built using Data Science and Machine Learning libraries like `Numpy`, `Pandas`, `Keras` and `Tensorflow`.

+As for our stock price data, we extracted it via the `yfinance` API.

 ## 📁 Organisation